leanprover/logic_and_proof_lean3/natural_deduction_for_propositional_logic.rst

 In natural deduction, every proof is a proof from *hypotheses*.
 In other words, in any proof, there is a finite set of hypotheses :math:`\{ B, C, \ldots \}` and a conclusion :math:`A`, and what the proof shows is that :math:`A` follows from :math:`B, C, \ldots`.

 Like formulas, proofs are built by putting together smaller proofs, according to the rules.
-For instance, the way to read the and-introduction rule,
+For instance, the way to read the and-introduction rule

 .. raw:: html